abaguas/TransportersBroker_Java/README.md

 ```

-You can kill the Broker's process to verify the primary Backup.
+You can (and should) kill the Broker's process to verify that the primary Backup is working correctly.

 Disclaimer: It was not the aim of this project to provide a interface to the client, it only runs a small demonstration.
 The tests verify the correctness of all the operation implemented in the system.

+PS: The prints are meant to better understand the operations that the system is performing.

 -------------------------------------------------------------------------------
 **END**